 Hacking — Thieves hack into your email or other online accounts to access your personal information, or into a company's database to access its records.

 Stealing — They steal wallets and purses, mail including bank and credit card statements, pre-approved credit offers, new checks, and tax info.
 Without our on-site document destruction, thieves can also steal personnel records, or bribe employees who have access to sensitive information.

 The Health Insurance Portability and Accountability Act (HIPAA)

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a United States federal law that requires health care organizations to "maintain reasonable and appropriate technical and physical safeguards to prevent intentional or unintentional use or disclosure of protected health information."
 Protected health information includes patient logs, insurance, billing, patient medical records, and other personally identifiable health information.
 For additional information:

 Fair And Accurate Credit Transactions Act (FACTA)

-The Rule applies to people and both large and small organizations that use consumer reports, including: consumer reporting companies; lenders; insurers; employers; landlords; government agencies; mortgage brokers, car dealers; attorneys; private investigators; debt collectors; individuals who pull consumer reports on prospective home employees, such as nannies or contractors; and entities that maintain information in consumer reports as part of their role as a service provider to other organizations covered by the Rule.
+The document shredding and destruction rule applies to people and both large and small organizations that use consumer reports, including: consumer reporting companies; lenders; insurers; employers; landlords; government agencies; mortgage brokers, car dealers; attorneys; private investigators; debt collectors; individuals who pull consumer reports on prospective home employees, such as nannies or contractors; and entities that maintain information in consumer reports as part of their role as a service provider to other organizations covered by the Rule.